cakephp/docs/en/controllers/request-response.rst

     $foo = $this->request->data('Value.that.does.not.exist');
     // $foo == null

-Accessing PUT, PATCH or DELETE data
+Accessing PUT, PATCH or DELETE Data
 ===================================

 When building REST services you often accept request data on ``PUT`` and